gbif/pipelines-specification/docs/index.md

 # Data pipelines <small>for biodiversity data</small>

+!!! warning "Disclosure"
+    Data pipelines is a new project under development.
+Please pay attention to the roadmap.

 ## Process biodiversity data

 Data pipelines provides components to integrate, interpret and transform biodiversity data.